HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 #### Example: Extra scopes - extensions for non-FHIR APIs

-If a SMART on FHIR server supports a custom behavior like allowing users to choose their own profile photos through a custom non-FHIR API.
-The server can designate a custom scope using a full URL (e.g., `https://ehr.example.org/scopes/profilePhoto.manage`) or by using a `"__"` prefix (e.g., `__profilePhoto.manage`) and associate this scope with the custom behavior.
+If a SMART on FHIR server supports a custom behavior like allowing users to choose their own profile photos through a custom non-FHIR API, it can designate a custom scope using a full URL (e.g., `https://ehr.example.org/scopes/profilePhoto.manage`) or by using a `"__"` prefix (e.g., `__profilePhoto.manage`).
 The server could advertise this scope in its developer-facing documentation, and also in the `scopes_supported` array of its `.well-known/smart-configuration` file.
 Clients requesting authorization could include this scope alongside other standardized scopes, so the `scope`